Danil-Kutnyy/Neuroevolution/README.md

 2. Protein splicing and translation

 `Common_protein` is intercell protein list.
-Some proteins can only do its function in the common_protein intercell environment:
+Some proteins can only do its function in the common_protein list or so called intercell environment:

 1. Common connection growth factor - regulates connection growth between cells
 2. Stop development